DeepakVermaaa/ai-meeting-summarizer/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository

-2. Install dependencies:
+2. Install dependencies
-3. 3.
-Start the development server:
+3. Start the development server:
 4. Open your browser to `http://localhost:4200`

 ## Usage